JohnathanBarb/pokeapi_scrapy/README.md

 # if necessary, to make a scrapy of the pokemons of PokeAPI
 docker-compose exec web python scrapy_project/main.py

+# to run the tests, use
+docker-compose exec web pytest
 ```

 ## Author